django-cms/django-cms/docs/contribution.rst

 the `freenode`_ IRC network for help and to discuss the development.

-You may also be interested in following `@djangocmsstatus`_ on twitter to get the github commits as well as the hudson build reports.
+You may also be interested in following `@djangocmsstatus`_ on twitter to get the GitHub commits as well as the hudson build reports.
 There is also a `@djangocms`_ account for less technical announcements.